klmana/holbertonschool-higher_level_programming/javascript-web_jquery/README.md

 ---
 ## Description

-This project in the High Level Programming series is about:
 * How to select HTML elements in Javascript
 * How to select HTML elements with jQuery
 * What are differences between ID, class and tag name selectors